rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 This is assuming you're using the Chitubox slicer that is included on the USB stick.
 Other slicers may use different terminology, but they're functionally the same.
 If you're just starting out, it's highly recommended you use the Chitubox slicer.
 It's basic, won't overwhelm you with bells and whistles, and just works.

-**·  Layer Height**
-The height of each layer to be printed, normally set at 0.05mm.
+**·  Layer Height:** The height of each layer to be printed, normally set at 0.05mm.

-**·  Bottom Layer Count**
-Simple, this one it's about how many of those super hard base layers to lay down on the base of your print usually this is 5-8 layers.
+**·  Bottom Layer Count:** Simple, this one it's about how many of those super hard base layers to lay down on the base of your print usually this is 5-8 layers.

-**·  Exposure Time**
-After your base layers have finished, this is the time the UV will be on to cure all the rest of the layers of your print and will always be lower than your base/bottom layers setting.
+**·  Exposure Time:** After your base layers have finished, this is the time the UV will be on to cure all the rest of the layers of your print and will always be lower than your base/bottom layers setting.

-**·  Bottom Exposure Time**
-Same as *Exposure Time* but only applies to the bottom layers, as set in the *Bottom Layer Count*.
+**·  Bottom Exposure Time:**  Same as *Exposure Time* but only applies to the bottom layers, as set in the *Bottom Layer Count*.

-**·  Light-off Delay**
-This is the amount of time that the UV light is turned off between the end of one exposure cycle and the beginning of the next.
+**·  Light-off Delay:** This is the amount of time that the UV light is turned off between the end of one exposure cycle and the beginning of the next.
 After an exposure, the UV light turns off, the build plate lifts and peels, and then descends; ready for the next cycle and will wait at the bottom (resting at the set layer height over the FEP sheet, at the bottom of your vat) before the UV light comes on again for the next exposure cycle.
 Longer off-times leave more time for the resin to settle out and form a new layer with fresh resin.
 This is especially useful for more viscous resins to mitigate issues of poor definition of surfaces facing the build plate.

-**·  Bottom Light-off Delay**
-Same as *Light-off Delay* but only applies to the bottom layers, as set in the *Bottom Layer Count*.
+**·  Bottom Light-off Delay:** Same as *Light-off Delay* but only applies to the bottom layers, as set in the *Bottom Layer Count*.

-**·  Lifting Distance**
-This is how far the Z-Axis will pull up upon completion of the exposure cycle.
+**·  Lifting Distance:** This is how far the Z-Axis will pull up upon completion of the exposure cycle.

-**·  Bottom Lift Distance**
-Same as *Lifting Distance* but only applies to the bottom layers, as set in the *Bottom Layer Count*.
+**·  Bottom Lift Distance:** Same as *Lifting Distance* but only applies to the bottom layers, as set in the *Bottom Layer Count*.

-**·  Lifting Speed**
-This is how quickly the Z-axis will raise upon completion of exposure cycle.
+**·  Lifting Speed:** This is how quickly the Z-axis will raise upon completion of exposure cycle.

-**·  Bottom Lift Speed**
-Same as *Lifting Speed* but only applies to the bottom layers, as set in the *Bottom Layer Count*.
+**·  Bottom Lift Speed:** Same as *Lifting Speed* but only applies to the bottom layers, as set in the *Bottom Layer Count*.

-**·  Retract Speed**
-This is how quick the Z-axis will plunge back into the vat, after it has completed it's lift cycle.
+**·  Retract Speed:** This is how quick the Z-axis will plunge back into the vat, after it has completed it's lift cycle.
 This setting applies to both normal and bottom settings.

 **What is suction warping, and how do I combat it?
 Should I add a vent hole?**